 This deferment will not be reflected as a restructured loan in the borrower’s credit bureau report.

-This mortgage repayment deferment is granted on an application basis, and MAS has said that lenders will be approving deferment requests “expeditiously” to borrowers who are not in arrears for more than 90 days as at 6 April 2020.
-There is no need to demonstrate any COVID-19 impact to qualify for deferment.
+This mortgage repayment deferment is granted on an application basis, and MAS has said that lenders will be approving deferment requests “expeditiously”.
+Eligible borrowers will have to prove at least a 25% loss in income or loss of employment after 1 February 2020 and are not in arrears for more than 90 days at the point of application.

 After applying with their respective bank or financial institution, borrowers will receive illustrations of the revised monthly repayments during and after the deferment period, the additional interest that will accrue over the deferment period and revised total interest costs.